MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/3-NavTables/README.md

 shared TripPin.Contents =  Value.ReplaceType(TripPinNavTable, type function (url as Uri.Type) as any);
 ```

+> [!Note]
-> **Note:** Your extension can mark multiple functions as `shared`, with or without associating them with a `DataSource.Kind`.
-However, when you associate a function with a specific DataSource.Kind, each function **must** have the same set of *required* parameters, with the same name and type.
+> Your extension can mark multiple functions as `shared`, with or without associating them with a `DataSource.Kind`.
+However, when you associate a function with a specific `DataSource.Kind`, each function **must** have the same set of *required* parameters, with the same name and type.
 This is because the data source function parameters are combined to make a 'key' used for looking up cached credentials.

-We can test our `TripPin.Contents` function using our TripPin.query.pq file.
-Running the following test query will give us a credential prompt, and a simple table output.
+You can test your `TripPin.Contents` function using your TripPin.query.pq file.
+Running the following test query will give you a credential prompt, and a simple table output.

 ```
 TripPin.Contents("https://services.odata.org/v4/TripPinService/")